taowen/vue-db/packages/demo-counter/README.md

 Using `vdb.query` for a vue component is a data subscription.
 When new vue component of that type has been created, previous queries will be re-run.
 `vdb.load` only take one item from `vdb.query` result, so when there is no match, it will return undefined.
-It is important we do null check properly, otherwise code will throw exception.
+It is important we do null check properly (`const count = counterBox?.count || 0`), otherwise code will throw exception.